spectrocloud/librarium/docs/docs-content/clusters/edge/edgeforge-workflow/palette-canvos/fips.md

     ```

     The command in the `install` block is required for FIPS installations.
 Configurations in the `stylus` block provide
-    the Edge Host with the registration token and the VerteX endpoint.
+    the Edge Host with the registration token and the Palette endpoint.
 And the configurations in the `stage` block
     create a system user that you can use to log in to the Operating System (OS).

 15. Add further customization to the **user-data** file as needed.
 This file configures the Edge Installer.
 Refer to